Shuv0123/cloud_computing_with_AWS/R&D.md

 - A private IP network allows data to be shared between connected devices securely, by enforcing password protected connectivity that allows only those devices in your office or home to access the IP network

 ## NACL
-- A network access control list (NACL) is an optional layer of security for your VPC that acts as a firewall for controlling traffic in and out of one or more subnets.
+- A network access control list (NACL) is an added layer of security for your VPC that acts as a firewall for controlling traffic in and out of one or more subnets.

+- what is the difference between NACL and a security group
+- security group works at instance level
+- NACL controls the in and out rules